kiradavis695/kiradavis695.github.io/index.md

 ## Welcome to my homepage

 I'm taking CS-HU250, CS-HU271, CS321, CS253, MATH360, and MATH301 right now.
 I've used GitHub before (only a tiny bit) so I know some things but I'm learning a lot.
+I've never used the pages feature before.

 ### I'm gonna leave the markdown here cause it looks cool
 Emojis: 🐮🐱☘️✨